 To be accepted for PRIME, a medicine has to show its potential to benefit patients with unmet medical needs based on early clinical data.

-They show the cumulative recommendations on the requests received as of the latest cut-off date.
+They show the cumulative recommendations up to the latest CHMP meeting.

 The information is also contained in the annexes of the monthly CHMP highlights.

 EMA updates the list of all products granted access to the PRIME scheme on a monthly basis.
 EMA removes products from the list if they receive a marketing authorisation application for them, if they are withdrawn from the scheme or no longer meet the eligibility criteria:

 Earlier support for small businesses and researchers

 While PRIME is open to all companies on the basis of preliminary clinical evidence, applicants from the academic sector and micro-, small- and medium-sized enterprises (SMEs) can apply earlier on the basis of compelling non-clinical data and tolerability data from initial clinical trials.

 SMEs and academia generally have less experience with the regulatory framework and therefore would benefit from earlier scientific and regulatory advice.

 They may also request fee waivers for scientific advice:

 - Decision of the Executive Director on fee reductions for scientific advice requests on PRIME products for SMEs and applicants from the academic sector

 For more information, see Fees payable to the European Medicines Agency.